iterative/dvc.org/content/docs/command-reference/metrics/show.md

 - `--show-json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.

+- `--show-md` - prints the command's output in Markdown table format.

 - `-R`, `--recursive` - determines the metrics files to show by searching each target directory and its subdirectories for `dvc.yaml` files to inspect.
 If there are no directories among the `targets`, this option is ignored.